VOLUNTEERING IN THE CARIBBEAN OF COSTA RICA

-Sea turtles perform important ecological functions, such as maintaining the dynamics of coral reefs, feeding on jellyfish, thereby controlling the growth of this species.
-The work done in the construction of nurseries, cleaning of beaches and relocation of nests, helps the conservation of the species and its habitat.
+Sea turtles perform important ecological functions such as maintaining the dynamics of coral reefs and also feed on jellyfish, which control the growth of this species.
+The work done in the construction of nurseries, beach cleaning and relocation of nests, helps the conservation of this species and its habitat.

 - Beach surveillance